An Interview Q&A with author Paul Andrews:

 Q: How did you get your start in writing fiction novels?

-A: I began my first novel while still in Grad School on a manual typewriter.
+A: I began my first novel while still in Grad School on a electric typewriter.
 It was an eco-thriller based on my hometown that thankfully never saw the light of day.
-Since then I have been honing my craft over the years, getting better with each story.
+Since then I have been honing my craft over the years, getting better with each and every story.

 Q: Tell us about how you got your first book published?

-A: Well let’s be clear, I am an epublished, indie author and proud of it.
+A: Let’s be clear, I am an epublished, indie author and proud of it.
 I tried for several years with a literary agent to get my Count Saint-Germain novel published by one of the big NY publishing houses.
-Umpteen rejection letters later, I decided to go the ebook route.
+Umpteen rejection letters later, I decided to go the eBook route.

 Q: How did you choose Count Saint-Germain as the main character for your first book, THE MAN WHO WOULD NOT DIE?

 A: I stumbled across the Count in a dusty old book of historical mysteries and something about this never-aging man fascinated me?
 Why had I never heard of this guy before?
 So I began researching Saint-Germain in places like the stacks of the Library of Congress.

 Q: Did you have to learn a lot about 18th century Europe for the novel?